matter-in-motion/mm/docs/api.md

 * __title__ — title of the resource method
 * __description__ — description of the resource method
 * __auth__
-  - __provider__ — auth provider that should be used to verify request meta.
-If provider not found or not active returns `ProviderNotFound` error
+  - provider — auth provider that should be used to verify request meta.
+If provider not found or not active returns `ProviderNotFound` error.
+Default prvider can also be defined in the sttings `auth` section as `default: 'user'`
   - __required__ — true, false, 'optional'. defines should API return an error if meta isn't verified.
 If true and failed to verify meta returns an `Unauthorized` error
 * __raw__ — default false.
 Defines if you need a raw connection to parse request manually.
 This requires to validate incoming data manually
 * __request__ — JSON Schema that request should be validated against.
 If not returns `RequestValidation` error